A History Lover’s Guide to the Hatfield-McCoy Trails

 Road Trips from Washington D.C.: Eastern Panhandle

-The Eastern Panhandle Region is home to approximately 6% of the state’s population.
-One of two panhandles in the state
+The Eastern Panhandle is home to approximately 6% of the state’s population – offering the perfect serene getaway.
+One of

 Road Trips from Pittsburgh: Northern Panhandle

-The Northern Panhandle Region encompasses one of two panhandles in the state (fun fact: West Virginia is the only state
+The Northern Panhandle is one of two panhandles in the state (fun fact: West Virginia is the only state out

 Road Trips from Kentucky – Hatfield-McCoy Mountains

-The Hatfield-McCoy Mountains Region is a place with extensive history and ample outdoor recreation.
-This region was named after the
+The Hatfield-McCoy Mountains are a place with extensive history and ample outdoor recreation.
+This region was named after the infamous

 Road Trips from Washington D.C.: Potomac Highlands

-The Potomac Highland Region, located in the Eastern portion of West Virginia, provides roughly 2,722 square miles of breathtaking mountain
+The Potomac Highlands, located in the eastern portion of West Virginia, provides roughly 2,722 square miles of breathtaking mountain views

 Road Trips on I-64: Metro Valley